Where is Ian Marshall now?

 A larger than life character of the Premier League during the nineties, Ian Marshall retired from playing in 2002 after captaining Blackpool to the LDV Vans Trophy.

-Upon retiring from playing, Marshall went into the coaching side of the game and relocated to Canada where he ran his own soccer schools.
+Upon retiring from playing, Marshall went into coaching and relocated to Canada where he ran his own soccer schools.

-Eventually moving back to the UK, Marshall continued with his football coaching and joined forces with former Leicester City team mates Muzzy Izzet, Steve Claridge and Steve Walsh as part of their PTC Sports Group.
+Eventually moving back to the UK he continued with his football coaching and joined forces with former Leicester City team mates Muzzy Izzet, Steve Claridge and Steve Walsh as part of their PTC Sports Group.

 In 2015 the group launched a football academy based in Ipswich which was operated by Marshall and Ipswich Town legend Jason Dozzell but this has since folded

 Follow on Twitter @